 Set up a Client account

-When adding a new client, you may need to give them access to see the posts you have scheduled for them in their calendar and yours; without providing this access, clients will view any posts you have planned for your other clients.
-The steps below will display how you can set this up.
+When adding a new client, you will want to restrict their access to see the posts you have scheduled for them in their calendar and only those posts.
+The steps below will show how you can set this up.
 It is also possible to give a client access to other dashboards if you have reason to do so.